Assisting Australians overseas

 - post bail or pay your fines or legal expenses

 - enforce an Australian or any other custody agreement overseas or compel a country to decide a custody case

-- provide or pay for medical or psychiatric services or medications
+- pay for medical or psychiatric services or medications

 - pay your pension or social security benefits